 \begin{theorem} Let $xT$, $g$, and $T$ denote the quantities of the true Expected Threat model with $M$ game states, and let $\widehat{xT}^{(k)}$, $\hat{g}$, and $\hat{T}$ denote the quantities of the estimated Expected Threat model with $k$ iterations of Algorithm~\autoref{alg: iterative algorithm vectorized}.
 Assume that $\|T\|_\infty<1$ and $\|\hat{T}\|_\infty<1$.
 Then, with probability $1-\alpha$, the error of the estimated model is bounded by

 \end{theorem}

 The two terms corresponding to the errors of $\hat{g}$ and $\hat{T}$ can be combined into one by taking the highest order terms.
-The numerical error is negligible in typical situations, as discussed in Section~\ref{subsec: value iteration algorithm}.
-Then, the last term of the bound can be ignored.
+As discussed in Section~\ref{subsec: value iteration algorithm}, the numerical error is negligible in typical situations and the last term of the bound can be ignored.
 The fact that $p_g \ll 1$ gives that $\frac{1}{\sqrt{1-p_g}}\approx 1$.
 These insights can be combined to find the following approximate bound with probability $1-\alpha$.

-This bound shows that the error is in terms of $N$ and $M$ at most of order $O(M^{3/2}\sqrt{\log(M)}/\sqrt{N})$ with high probability.
-It shows that the model error is expected to grow when the number of game states $M$ is increased or the number of training data points $N$ is decreased.
+This bound shows that the error in terms of $N$ and $M$ is at most of order $O(M^{3/2}\sqrt{\log(M)}/\sqrt{N})$ with high probability.
+It shows that the estimation error is expected to grow when the number of game states $M$ is increased or the number of training data points $N$ is decreased.